MarcelGarus/jupyter-energy/README.md

   jupyter nbextension install --py jupyter_energy --symlink --sys-prefix jupyter nbextension enable --py jupyter_energy --sys-prefix
   ```
-6. Start a Jupyter Notebook instance, open a new notebook and check out the memory usage in the top right!
+6. Start a Jupyter Notebook instance, open a new notebook and check out the energy consumption in the top right!
   ```bash
   jupyter notebook
   ```

 ## TODO

-- graphical statistics (one for each benchmark, similar to existing) and relative benchmarks
-- show infos about energy generation (whether the energy was probably generated in a renewable way)
 - show when the notebook ran in the graph
 - support Jetson counters
 - write more documentation (also for benchmark)